 Asbestos is a fibrous mineral that was widely used in several industries, as well as in domestic and commercial products in the past.
 It was popular because of its ability to resist heat, electricity, and chemical damage and its sound-absorption qualities.
 Asbestos was highly versatile and extracted from open-cast quarries.
 Even today, asbestos is considered superior to many synthetic products.
 However, it is often called the "hidden killer" because microscopic fibres are released into the air when disturbed during mining, transportation of raw materials, or manufacturing asbestos-containing products.
 The most significant danger to most people in the UK is disturbing asbestos-containing materials (ACMs) that still exist in products and buildings today.
 These tiny asbestos particles are invisible to the naked eye, which is why it is so dangerous.
 The health implications caused by people working with asbestos were first recognised in the early 1900s, yet there wasn’t a total UK ban on asbestos until 1999.
 The European Union banned asbestos in 2005, and the USA called for a complete ban on asbestos manufacturing, importation, and sales in 1989.
 However, the ruling was overturned by the U.S. Court of Appeals for the Fifth Circuit in 1991, and some asbestos-containing products are still sold in America today.

 The health risks associated with asbestos exposure are a significant concern, as the diseases caused by it often take decades to develop.
-Once inhaled, the fibres of asbestos can become lodged in the lung tissue and lining of the lungs, leading to scarring and potentially resulting in severe health conditions such as lung cancer, mesothelioma, and asbestosis.
-It is essential to have robust asbestos awareness training, asbestos registers, and asbestos risk assessments, including material sampling, to prevent people from contacting or damaging asbestos-containing materials.
+Once inhaled, the fibres of asbestos can become lodged in the lung tissue and lining, leading to scarring and potentially resulting in severe health conditions such as lung cancer, mesothelioma, and asbestosis.
+To prevent people from contacting or damaging asbestos-containing materials, robust asbestos awareness training, asbestos registers, and asbestos risk assessments, including material sampling, are essential.